UrbanEnclavingFutures has several affiliated master students. Below is a list of them and their interests.

 Peter Krohn-Hansen is a second-year master's student in human geography at the University of Bergen.
 He has previously spent one semester as an exchange student at the University of Ghana, which has helped shape his interest in how different dimensions of informality and urbanization characterize urban development in many parts of the world today.
 Read about his project here.

 Ernest Teye Ayumu

 Ernest Teye is a first-year M. Phil student at the Department of Geography and Resource Development, University of Ghana.
-His research interests are urbanisation and urban development, urban disaster risk management and urban sanitation management.
+His research interests are urbanisation and urban development, particularly focusing on urban housing policies and public housing governance.
 Read about his project here.

 Lukas Siegfried Hoose

 Lukas is a master student in the Geographies of Sustainable Development program at the University of Bergen.
 During his Bachelor's degree at the University of Bonn, he developed a strong interest in the fields of urban development with a special focus on mobility and transportation.
 As well as looking at how the modes of transportation impact the physical urban space, he is interested in how peoples' movement shapes the urban society.
 Read about his project here.

 Maria Fallmyr Hansen

 Maria completed her MA degree in spring 2020.

 Maria is a master student of Social Anthropology at the University of Bergen.
 During her bachelor's degree, she did an exchange semester at Makerere University in Kampala, Uganda.
 In the spring of 2018, she conducted fieldwork at the outskirts of Kampala.
 Among others, her fields of interest include gender, political and urban anthropology.
 Read about her project here.